 If you are new to the world of lighting, you probably have some questions.
 T5 and T8 bulbs are commonly used in linear high bay lighting, vapor tight high bay lights, and strip light fixtures.
-When looking at T8 vs T5 light bulbs and making a buying decision, there are a few things to keep in mind when choosing between the two options.
+When looking at T8 vs T5 light bulbs and making a buying decision, there are a few important things to keep in mind.

-When choosing linear fluorescent tubes of this type, you have several other options you need to consider as well.
+When choosing linear fluorescent tubes of this type, there are several other factors you need to consider.
 For instance, both T5 and T8 tubes are available in various color temperature choices.
-This factor plays just as big of a role as the lumen output.
+This plays just as big of a role as the lumen output.
 For example, if you are considering a tube type for use in an office setting, you will naturally want to select either a lower lumen output, a warmer color temperature, or perhaps both, depending on the area.
-Office settings tend to generate complaints when an excessive lumen output or too cool of a color temperature is selected.
+In office settings, using excessive lumen output or to cool of a color temperature can lead to complaints.

 In an industrial or warehouse setting, we generally recommend a color temperature of 5000 to 6500 Kelvin.
 But in an office setting, something like 4000 to 5000 might be more appropriate.
 Additionally, T5 bulbs tend to be 2-3 times more expensive than T8 bulbs—so cost is an important consideration as well.

 Check out the video above to learn more about these light bulbs from Warehouse-Lighting President James Abraham!

 Blogs -You May Also Like...

 (American Made) 4 Lamp T5HO, Specular Reflector, Fluorescent High Bay, 120-277V